Osso Buco with Beef Short Ribs Recipe

 Osso Buco and I have a thing for each other.
 I was introduced to it in my mother's kitchen and it has occupied a special place in my heart ever since.
 If I see it on a restaurant menu, I will likely order it.
 More recently, I've decided to learn how to make it myself.
 For such deep and rich flavor, the ingredient list is surprisingly simple thanks to the braised meat.

-Traditionally, Osso Buco is made with pieces of veal shank cross-cut to expose the marrow.
+Traditionally, Osso Buco, an Italian dish, is made with pieces of veal shank cross-cut to expose the marrow.
 Though I enjoy it with veal, not everyone else does.
 Additionally, while the shank meat is great, it is on the leaner side and I've found that it can get a little dry sometimes.
 With these two things in mind, we set out to see if we could make a version with Osso Buco using beef that has moist and tender meat as well as rich and delicious marrow.

 We found that using boneless beef short rib meat cut into 2" pieces yields a meat that is tender and pulls apart easily, maintains its moisture without drying out, and brings a fantastic flavor to the dish.
 In addition to the meat, we add several cross-cut beef shank bones to the braise to provide their flavor and bring marrow into the picture.
 After all, it's not Osso Buco without the bone marrow.